VittalP/embr/embr_pose/README.md

 2. Follow the instructions in the README present in the above location.
 3. The results presented in the publiction can now be replicated by running the 'demo_pose_estimation.m' script.

+## Downloads

+Pre-computed DivMBest solutions for all the images in the PARSE dataset can be downloaded from the following source ( https://filebox.ece.vt.edu/~vittal/data/DivMBest_PARSE.zip ).
+After downloading, unzip the tarball and place the files within ./embr/embr_pose/cache/

 ## Acknowledgements

 We thank Yang and Ramanan for releasing the code accompanying the following publication.